Polish Cultural Programme in Korea 2019

 default, Polish Cultural Programme in Korea 2019, Jeju Food and Wine Festival 2019, photo: Culture.pl, center, plkr2019_2.jpg

-To celebrate the 30th anniversary of establishing diplomatic relations between Poland and South Korea, the Adam Mickiewicz Institute presents a cultural programme under the motto ‘separated by 7800 kilometers, connected by culture’.
-The series of Polish events will include a culinary project ‘Poland on Fire’, open-air staging of ‘Macbeth’, presentation of folk dance music, screenings of Polish cinema classics, exhibition of Polish design, performance of Krzysztof Penderecki’s famous work and many more.
+To celebrate the 30th anniversary of establishing diplomatic relations between Poland and South Korea, in 2019 the Adam Mickiewicz Institute presented a cultural programme under the motto ‘separated by 7800 kilometers, connected by culture’.
+The series of Polish events included a culinary project ‘Poland on Fire’, open-air staging of ‘Macbeth’, presentation of folk dance music, screenings of Polish cinema classics, exhibition of Polish design, performance of Krzysztof Penderecki’s famous work and many more.

 Poland & Korea: So Far, So Close

-Recent years in Polish-Korean relations have been marked by a significant development in the field of cultural exchange.
+The first two decades of the 21st century in Polish-Korean relations were marked by a significant development in the field of cultural exchange.
 Many factors contributed to this phenomenon, such as the ongoing globalisation facilitating contacts between artistic circles from both countries, Poland's entry into the EU and the dynamic economic development that followed it, as well as the increasing openness of both Poland and Korea to the world.
-Ever since establishing Polish-Korean diplomatic relations, such extensive cultural collaboration has been possible due to the fact that both countries have similar historical experiences, social relations and geopolitical location.
+Ever since establishing Polish-Korean diplomatic relations, such extensive cultural collaboration was possible due to the fact that both countries have similar historical experiences, social relations and geopolitical location.

-The most important among numerous Polish cultural projects organised to date in Korea include a series of film, theatre, dance and music events held in 2012 under the common title of Polish October in Korea, exhibition Polish Art: An Enduring Spirit presented in the National Museum of Korea in 2015, Korean premiere of the award-winning theatre production Woodcutters directed by Krystian Lupa at the opening of the Seoul Performing Arts Festival in 2016, and two concert tours of the Sinfonia Varsovia orchestra – in 2016 and in 2018 on the occasion of the 100th anniversary of Poland regaining independence.
-In Poland, the most significant achievement to date was the success of Seong-jin Cho, who in 2015 won the International Fryderyk Chopin Piano Competition as the first Korean pianist in the history of the Competition.
-Another unprecedented project will be the Polish edition of a comprehensive Korean art exhibition, which will be held by the end of 2019 in the National Museum in Warsaw.
-The event is organised in collaboration with the National Museum of Korea who hosted the exhibition Polish Art: An Enduring Spirit in 2015.
+The most important among numerous Polish cultural projects organised until 2019 in Korea include a series of film, theatre, dance and music events held in 2012 under the common title of Polish October in Korea, exhibition Polish Art: An Enduring Spirit presented in the National Museum of Korea in 2015, Korean premiere of the award-winning theatre production Woodcutters directed by Krystian Lupa at the opening of the Seoul Performing Arts Festival in 2016, and two concert tours of the Sinfonia Varsovia orchestra – in 2016 and in 2018 on the occasion of the 100th anniversary of Poland regaining independence.
+In Poland, the most significant achievement was the success of Seong-jin Cho, who in 2015 won the International Fryderyk Chopin Piano Competition as the first Korean pianist in the history of the Competition.
+Another unprecedented project was the Polish edition of a comprehensive Korean art exhibition, held in late 2019 in the National Museum in Warsaw.
+The event was organised in collaboration with the National Museum of Korea who had hosted the exhibition Polish Art: An Enduring Spirit in 2015.

 Logo of the Polish Cultural Programme 2019

-Implementing such an extensive Polish cultural programme in Korea in 2019 would not be possible without the network of contacts and partner institutions systematically developed by the Adam Mickiewicz Institute since 2009.
-Thanks to them, Polish cultural events are organised in collaboration with, among others, Jeju Food and Wine Festival, Uijeongbu Music and Theatre Festival, Seoul International Music Festival, Lotte Avenuel Art Hall, Cinematheque, Zandari Festa, Asian Film Academy, Seoul International Women’s Film Festival, Korea Foundation, Korean Foundation for International Cultural Exchange and Paju Typography Institute.
+Implementing such an extensive Polish cultural programme in Korea in 2019 would have been impossible without the network of contacts and partner institutions systematically developed by the Adam Mickiewicz Institute since 2009.
+Thanks to them, Polish cultural events were organised in collaboration with, among others, Jeju Food and Wine Festival, Uijeongbu Music and Theatre Festival, Seoul International Music Festival, Lotte Avenuel Art Hall, Cinematheque, Zandari Festa, Asian Film Academy, Seoul International Women’s Film Festival, Korea Foundation, Korean Foundation for International Cultural Exchange and Paju Typography Institute.